 This idea started from a need to see which attack targets were given the most points in the history of Atarashii Naginata.
-Then I decided that in case I would make this kind of a database, it should serve other martial arts too, which have similar points system.
-Eventually I realised that any martial art or sport even, where two players, teams or similar groups are evaluated against each other, and the progress of the matches within a competition can be visualised via pool chart.
+Then I decided that if I were to make this kind of a database, it should serve other martial arts too, which have similar point systems.
+Eventually, I realized that any martial art or sport, even, where two players, teams, or similar groups are evaluated against each other, and the progress of the matches within a competition can be visualized via a pool chart.

-Since I am targeting this project initially to serve my own interest, which covers the Japanese martial arts, the project needs to be multi-lingual in order to attract contributors.
-All data will be open source and available via GitHub, where it will be pushed automaticallyonce a week.
+Since I am targeting this project initially to serve my own interest, which covers Japanese martial arts, the project needs to be multi-lingual to attract contributors.
+All data will be open source and available via GitHub, where it will be pushed automatically once a week.

-The user interface should be easy to use, simple and fast to fill in data.
-Users should be able to use their existing accounts in social media, email or other similar provider, in order to reduce the growth of username/password collection.
+The user interface should be easy to use, simple, and fast to fill in data.
+Users should be able to use their existing accounts in social media, email, or other similar providers, in order to reduce the growth of username/password collection.

 Each martial art and sport should have a collection of tools specific for the point system in question.
 For example in Kendo and Naginata each point would be marked with the target that it was received from.
 In Karate Kata competion, the name of each kata _would be marked under the name and the number of votes received.
 The similar vote by flag approach is used in Jodo and Naginata _engi.